Skip to main content

 Data sovereignty in Australia, explained.

 Most Australian organisations now have a sovereignty requirement somewhere in their procurement, whether they call it that or not.
 The terminology is a mess and the marketing claims are louder than the law.
-This hub is where we put the plain-English explainers, comparisons, and reference architectures we wished existed when we started building tasmanian.cloud.
+This hub is the plain-English alternative.

 Sovereignty